reclaimprotocol/attestor-core/docs/rpc.md

 ## Adding a new RPC

-1. add the request & response messages to `proto/api.proto` & then add them to the `ReclaimRPCMessage` message.
+1. add the request & response messages to `proto/api.proto` & then add them to the `RPCMessage` message.
 For eg.
    ```protobuf
    message AbcdRequest {
 	   ...